 - Membership in EFA’s Robert Blackburn Printmaking Workshop

-- Invitation to social events, such as holiday parties, lunch discussions with the Program Director and members, exhibition receptions, and events for all three EFA Programs
+- Invitation to social events, such as holiday parties, exhibition receptions, internal open studios and Armory week cocktail party

 - Discussion with Program Director about professional and cultural challenges

 EFA does not provide funding for transportation, housing, art materials, or living expenses.
 If necessary, we recommend that sponsors consult with their consulates or UN staff to ascertain appropriate support or gain help with living accommodations.
 The sponsor is responsible for obtaining the appropriate visa.
 EFA will provide a letter confirming the purpose of the artist’s stay in the United States upon request.

 For more information or to set up a tour of the studios, please contact Deric Carner and firstname.lastname@example.org or 212-563-5855 x 221